-Following are the general policies of the College and the Financial Aid Office.
+Following are the general policies of the University and the Financial Aid Office.

-The College reserves the right to renew its scholarship commitments from any College funding source.
-Students are required to meet specific criteria to be eligible for renewal of the scholarships awarded by the College.
-Renewal of any federal need-based aid is contingent upon a student's financial need as determined by the FAFSA (Free Application for Federal Student Aid), as well as availability of certain funds at the College.
-Examples of such funds are Federal SEOG, Perkins Loan, and Work Study.
+The University reserves the right to renew/replace its scholarship commitments from any University funding source.
+Students must be full-time and in good academic standing to maintain scholarships during each year of study.
+Renewal of any federal need-based aid is contingent upon a student's financial need as determined by the FAFSA (Free Application for Federal Student Aid), as well as the availability of certain funds at the University.

-Augustana's commitment as a residential college is affirmed by its policy of awarding financial aid that is intended to assist with direct educational costs for tuition, fees, college-owned housing, and board.
-As noted on your financial aid award if a student is approved to live off campus or does not enroll in The Unlimited meal plan, Augustana gift assistance will be prorated at 90%; if approved to live off campus and not enrolled in The Unlimited meal plan, Augustana gift assistance will be prorated at 80%.
+Augustana's commitment as a residential university is affirmed by its policy of awarding financial aid that is intended to assist with direct educational costs for tuition, fees, university-owned housing, and board.
+As noted on offers of financial aid, if a student is approved to live off campus or does not enroll in a qualified meal plan, Augustana gift assistance will be prorated at 90%; if approved to live off campus and not enrolled in a qualified meal plan, Augustana gift assistance will be prorated at 80%.
 See Study Abroad policy for award details during semesters abroad.

 Augustana students who choose to study abroad during the fall or spring academic terms will have their Augustana gift aid pro-rated according to a specified formula.
 The determination of whether a student is allowed to apply any Augustana gift aid toward study abroad expenses is contingent upon three factors: the cost of the program selected, Augustana’s current costs, the amount of Augustana gift aid the student normally receives.
 Federal, state and other aid is generally applicable for eligible Study Abroad programs.